• White

 Residing in the underworld, Hades spends his life in a burial mound-like palace, sheltered from the sunlight, which he hates.
 Whoever dares to cross the great door that gives access to his kingdom is destined not to leave forevermore; he guards you in addition to the souls of the dead, even every source of wealth present in the subsoil.

 With his wife Persephone, he ruled over the dead.
 The access routes to his kingdom were two rivers, the Styx and the Acheron, on which Charon sailed with the task of leading the dead before the god to be judged.
-Most of the dead ended up in the Plain of the Asphodels (a kind of Purgatory); the luckiest ones instead arrived at the Elysian Fields, while the few who during their earthly life had dared to offend the gods had Tartarus as their final destination.
+Most of the dead ended up in the Plain of the Asphodels (a kind of Purgatory); the luckiest ones arrived at the Elysian Fields, while the few who had dared during their earthly life to offend the gods had Tartarus as their final destination.

 Crossing the Styx, illustration by Gustave Doré, 1861.